AlibabaCloudDocs/elasticsearch/intl.en-US/Beats Data Shippers/Collect the logs of an ACK cluster.md

     |**Output**|The destination for the data collected by Filebeat.
 The destination is the Elasticsearch cluster you created.
 The protocol must be the same as that of the selected Elasticsearch cluster.|
     |**Username/Password**|The username and password used to access the Elasticsearch cluster.
 The default username is elastic.
 The password is specified when you create the Elasticsearch cluster.
 If you forget the password, you can reset it.
 For more information about the procedure and precautions for resetting the password, see [Reset the access password for an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Security/Reset the access password for an Elasticsearch cluster.md).|
     |**Enable Kibana Monitoring**|Determine whether to monitor the metrics of Filebeat.
 If you select **Elasticsearch** for **Output**, the Kibana monitor uses the same Alibaba Cloud Elasticsearch cluster as **Output**.|
     |**Enable Kibana Dashboard**|Determine whether to enable the default Kibana dashboard.
-Alibaba Cloud Kibana is configured in a VPC.
+Alibaba Cloud Kibana is configured in a virtual private cloud \(VPC\).
 You must enable the Private Network Access feature for Kibana on the Kibana configuration page.
 For more information, see [Configure an IP address whitelist for access to the Kibana console over the Internet or an internal network](/intl.en-US/Elasticsearch Instances Management/Data visualization/Kibana/Configure an IP address whitelist for access to the Kibana console over the Internet
          or an internal network.md).|

 5. In the **Configure Collection Object** step, configure the collection object.

-    1. Select **Source ACK Cluster**.
+    1. Select an option from the **Source ACK Cluster** drop-down list.

         **Note:** You must select a running ACK cluster that resides in the same VPC as the Elasticsearch cluster and is not a managed edge ACK cluster.
 For more information, see [ACK@Edge overview](/intl.en-US/User Guide for Edge Container Service/ACK@Edge overview.md).

-    2. Click **Install** to install ES-operator on which Beats depends for the ACK cluster.
+    2. Click **Install** to install ES-operator for the ACK cluster.
+Beats depends on ES-operator.

         If the **Install** button is not displayed, ES-operator has been installed.
 If the **Install** button disappears after you install ES-operator, the installation is successful.